Plank Grilled Petite Brie with Fig Preserves

 Preheat grill for medium heat.

-Remove plank from water and dry off with paper towels.
+Remove plank from water and dry off thoroughly with paper towels.